-The Ever-changing Corporate BoardroomAdded by Hawley Troxell in Articles & Publications, Business Law on January 1, 2010
+The Ever-changing Corporate BoardroomAdded by Hawley Troxell in Articles & Blogs, Business Law on January 1, 2010

 Over the past decade, the corporate boardroom has undergone various changes, specifically concerning the manner in which a board must be governed.
 Under ten years ago, such changes were spurred by Enron, WorldCom, Tyco, and such other corporate failures.
 Today, due to the financial crisis of 2008-09, the New York Stock Exchange, NASDAQ, the Securities and Exchange Commission, and Congress have made or are currently addressing additional significant changes to corporate governance regulations.
 While those corporate governance changes being addressed by the above mentioned entities, will initially affect only public companies, such changes will eventually trickle down to large and small privately held companies.